 Safety Data Sheets (SDS)

 Safety Data Sheets are kept in each apartment, office, nursing office, and in the maintenance building.
 These sheets provide information to employees about a specific chemical’s hazardous ingredients, physical and health hazards, physical characteristics, safety precautions, first aid measures, and other information.
 The facility Safety Director is responsible for maintaining current SDS for all chemicals.
 Employees receiving original or updated SDS shall forward them to the Safety Director.

 List of Hazardous and Non-hazardous Chemicals

 OSHA requires that employers inform employees of hazardous chemicals to which they may be exposed.
-The following pages list the current hazardous and non-hazardous chemicals in use at Open Door.

 Chemicals are listed alphabetically by department, in the department where the chemical is most frequently used.
 Additional information on each product may be obtained from the SDS in each apartment, the nursing office, the reception desk, or the maintenance building.

 The following products are exempt from the OSHA Hazard Communication Standard:

 Food & Beverages